 A moment of courage.

 A moment where you can take your leap of faith.

 A moment shared between you and God.

-In such condition you feel that you are losing meaning, you feel insignificant.
-But listen this, your value, your meaning in this life is lay within the love that you have, not in love others don’t have.
+In such a condition you feel that you are losing meaning, you feel insignificant.
+But listen to this, your value, your meaning in this life is lay within the love that you have, not in love others don’t have.
 1Corinthians 13:2.
-If you still remember the story of Joseph, do you remember who gave encouragement to Joseph to take Mary as his wife?
+If you still remember the story of Joseph, do you remember who encouraged Joseph to take Mary as his wife?
 An angel.
 Now let’s forward our time capsule 33 years after that Angel came to meet Joseph, an angel also appeared to Jesus in His final hour at Gethsemane.
 Luke 22:43.
 What I can say, that was the appearance of the person Holy Spirit, the helping Spirit of God, like what Jesus had said in John 14:16-17.

 At the end of this sermon, I want you to know that there are 3 pairs of significant threats in psychology that could cause you to lose courage.
 They are:

 - Fate & Death

 - Meaningless & Despair